KelvenH/Astro-Fly_Milestone_1/README.md

  ![MidLevelDesign](README-docs/Wireframe-Mid-Level-Design.png)
  ![HigherSpecMock-up](README-docs/Wireframe-HigherSpecMock-up.png)

+### Surface
-### Surface - what will the finished product look like; color palette, fonts, images and other design elements
+(what will the finished product look like; color palette, fonts, images and other design elements)
-  - initial outline developed in Balsamiq <link here> with example shown below
+  - initial outline developed in Balsamiq with extracts shown above)
   - mock-up of final rendering (screen grabs)

 ![Screenshots](README-docs/Screenshots.png)